armno/stylish-ac/readme.md

 # stylish-ac

-WIP: Make ActiveCollab prettier.
+WIP: Make ActiveCollab v.3 prettier.

+### Notes

-_This project has no design directions.
-I just put whatever looks good to me at a time._
+- _This project is opinionated and has no design directions._
+- Base type is `Roboto` for sans-serif.
+- I use monospaced (`Menlo`) fonts for some input elements.
+It is just my personal preference.
+(I know not everyone likes monospaced font).

 ### Tested environment